AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/Software Development.md

 3. Things that are easy to break
 4. Basic React component testing

+## Operations (Ops)

+### Release and Deploy (Continuous Deployment)

+## Deployment Strategies
+Deploying - virtual machines (VMs) and Containers - to linux

+The big change for moving programs into containers or VMs is that each will have its own versions of shared resourecs like files and network ports

+With
+- resource sharing
+- environments (different versions of files)
+- conflicting gwebsevers listening to the same port

+sandbox or isolated

+**Rolling Deployments**
+Strategy to deploy a new version of an application without causing douwntime.
+They work by creating a single intance of the new version of an application, then shutting off one instance of the old version until all intances have been upgrade.

+Benefits
+- well supported
+- no huge bursts
+- easily reverted

+Cons
+- Speed
+- API Compatability

+**Blue/Green Deployment**
+Starting an entirely new instance of an application and then routing traffic over to it.

+Benefits
+- Easy to understand, powerful, extendable to workflows
+COns: Difficult to make hotfixes, resources allocation is not convenient, clusters can affect each other

+Rainbow Deployments

+Acceptance Test
+New version of the app could be tested against the production database in the very environment which will soon become production.
+Tested by QA

+Canary Deployments

+### Operate and Monitor

 >[!note] Devops is an end goal for an organization!
 >For example, a new startup with no users building a web application doesn't necessarily need deployment automation and application performance management, instead a simple stack of GitHub, Netfily/Vercel, and LayerCI would suffice.
 On another hand, a team building an application for 10 enterprise users, who are more sensitive sensitive to downtime, and require test coverage and business hours alerting should be priorities.
 Example stack includes GitHub, Sentry, PagerDuty, CodeCov, Bitrise